babylonchain/btc-staker/README.md

 Use the faucet [link](https://signet.bc-2.jp/) to request signet BTC to the address generated in the previous step.
 You can use the following command to check the balance.
-Use the same rpc `rpcuser`, `rpcpassword`, `rpcport` that you used while setting up the bitcoind systemd service.
+Ensure use the same rpc `rpcuser`, `rpcpassword`, `rpcport` that you used while setting up the bitcoind systemd service.

 ```bash
 # Replace $TXID with the transaction id you received from the faucet